5 things to know about the Hamas militant group's unprecedented attack on Israel

 JERUSALEM (AP) — Without warning on Saturday, Gaza's militant Hamas rulers attacked Israel by air, land and sea.
 Millions of Israelis in the country's south awoke to the searing sound of incoming rockets and the inevitable thud of impact.
 Air raid sirens wailed as far north as Tel Aviv.
 Israel's anti-rocket interceptors thundered in Jerusalem.

 Israeli Prime Minister Benjamin Netanyahu and his far-right allies were scrambling to respond to the rapidly changing events.
-Within just nine hours, some 40 Israelis and nearly 200 Palestinians were confirmed dead, with the numbers expected to rise.
+As the day wore on, the casualties quickly mounted.

+Rescue Service Zaka, an Israeli group, said at least 200 people died in southern Israel and an additional 1,100 people were wounded.

+At least 198 people in the Gaza Strip were killed and at least 1,610 wounded amid Israel’s retaliation.

 Here are some key takeaways from the multi-pronged attack that has suddenly plunged Israel into war.